felipeesc/GPT-Question/README.md

 ## Test

 ---
-Access link to swagger, client for test execution.
+Access link to swagger, client for running tests after uploading the API.

 <a href="http://localhost:8080/swagger-ui.html">http://localhost:8080/swagger-ui.html</a>